lu-pl/tabular/README.md

 * python >= 3.11

 ## Usage
 TabulaR provides two main approaches for table conversions, a template-based approach using the [Jinja2](https://jinja.palletsprojects.com/) templating engine and a pure Python/callable-based approach.

+Also a CLI for template conversions is provided, see [tacl](s) below.

 ### Template converters